 But how can we effectively do Gemba’s safely in this difficult time of COVID-19?
-Platforms such as MS Teams, Zoom, Skype, Google Meet, among other remote collaboration tools have definitely helped in the process; but admit it or not — it is not as effective.
+Platforms such as MS Teams, Zoom, Skype, Google Meet, among other remote collaboration tools, have definitely helped in the process; but admit it or not — it is not as effective.
 I believe that hearing, feeling, and experiencing is what sticks.
 It’s all physiological: people tend to remember things because of emotions.
-Thanks to the amygdala which is responsible for the processing of memory, decision-making and emotional responses (including fear, anxiety, and aggression).
-The amygdala is the diamond shaped part of the brain that is responsible for remembering things base on the good and bad experiences we go through.
+Thanks to the amygdala, which is responsible for processing memory, decision-making, and emotional responses (including fear, anxiety, and aggression).
+The amygdala is the diamond-shaped part of the brain responsible for remembering things based on the good and bad experiences we go through.
 Communing with the people on-site and feeling what they feel will give us the empathy that will help us in making those important design considerations on UX (User Experience), CX (Customer Experience), and EX (Employee Experience).
 The common denominator among these things is “experience” — defined as the practical contact with or observation of facts or events processed by the amygdala.
 I could not imagine how one can effectively design UX, CX, and EX without getting out there in the field and get that experience.
 Those who can — are perhaps lying to themselves.
-Again, I would keep repeating this, “we can no longer hide behind our desks and develop things according to our limited imaginations, then expect a breakthrough to happen”.
+Again, I would keep repeating this, “we can no longer hide behind our desks and develop things according to our limited imaginations, then expect a breakthrough to happen.”

 Gemba, GSA’s (Go See Act), and VFL’s (Visible Felt Leadership) are all rooted in the same principle and have the same core objectives, that is to have: